vishrathi/Coursera_NLP_Specialization/Summarization using transformer/README.md

-In this work, I exlored summarization using the transformer model.
+In this work, I explored summarization using the transformer model.
 The following sequence of tasks were achieved.

 * Use built-in functions to preprocess data
 * Implement DotProductAttention